-Google dictionary defines muscles as a band or bundle of fibrous tissue in a human or an animal body that can contract, producing movement in or maintaining the position of parts of the body.
-Muscles can be grouped using some parameters.
-Let’s group them into the following three categories:
+Google dictionary defines muscles as a band or bundle of fibrous tissue in a human body that can contract, producing movement in or maintaining the position of parts of the body.
+Muscles are grouped into the following three categories:

-Skeletal muscle: These are connected to bones and are striated in appearance.
+Skeletal muscles: These are connected to bones and are striated in appearance.
 They are voluntary in action.

 Cardiac muscles: These look like skeletal muscles but behave like smooth muscles.
-They are striated in appearance and have their electrical conduction system.
+They are striated in appearance and have an electrical conduction system.

 Contrary to popular belief, muscles can only pull and not push.

-The movement may look like a push, but, the muscle action is always contract (or pull).
+Muscles only pull.
+However, the body movement may look like a push, but the muscle action is always contract (or pull).
 When muscle fibres run parallel to each other, that muscle may be called a parallel muscle.
-For a more detailed skeletal muscle classification refer Classification of Skeletal Muscles.
+For a more detailed skeletal muscle classification, refer How to Classify Skeletal Muscles.